hadoyyo/esp32-playground/README.md

 ## Hardware
 All projects in this repository are developed using:
 - ESP32-WROVER-E
-- Freenove ESP32 Extension Board
+- Freenove ESP32 GPIO Extension Board
 - Breadboard 830 tie-points

 ## Projects